Your brain consists of four main regions: the cerebrum, cerebellum, brain stem, and diencephalon.

 So, what does the cerebrum do?

 This region is responsible for high brain functions like thinking, learning, and memory.
-The cerebrum is also in charge of organization, planning, and language processing.
+The cerebrum is also in charge of organizing, planning, and language processing.
 In addition, this part of the brain is also tasked with interpreting and processing the information obtained from the five senses.

 The outside of the cerebrum is covered with a thin layer of gray matter called the cerebral cortex.
 This part of the cerebrum is in charge of your motor skills and helps the brain control voluntary movements.